 Who is it for?

-This London-based, online course is aimed at those who wish to enhance their skills in non-fiction writing.
-This series of storytelling workshops is taught over five Saturday classes and delivered by a professional writer.
+This London-based course is aimed at those who wish to enhance their skills in non-fiction writing.
+This series of storytelling workshops is taught over five Wednesday classes and delivered by a professional writer.
 Over the 5 fortnightly sessions you will develop your own work, learning from the group and tutor feedback and discussion.

 Find out more about our Creative writing and publishing courses